Skip to main content

 Emotional causes behind overgrooming

-Cats who are highly sensitive and strongly attached to their humans may be at an increased risk of developing an overgrooming habit in response to stress or boredom.
+Cats that are highly sensitive and strongly attached to their humans may be at an increased risk of developing an overgrooming habit in response to stress or boredom.
 Changes in your home, like moving to a new house, can create excessive stress in your cat.
 Other lifestyle changes, like bringing a new pet into the home or welcoming a new baby, can also create significant stress.

 Your cat may be at risk of boredom if he’s alone for large parts of the day or doesn’t get enough attention and stimulation.
-Lack of toys and playtime can contribute to this issue, and a cat who lives as the only pet will depend on you to provide socialization and interaction.
+Lack of toys and playtime can contribute to this issue, and a cat that lives as the only pet will depend on you to provide socialization and interaction.

 What to do to stop your cat from overgrooming